Community rights to buy and take over land and buildings

 There is also a helpful Route Map available on the website of the Community Ownership Support Service that explains all the steps involved in a community group applying to transfer assets of a public body.

-From 27 June 2018 if a community group identifies land that it thinks has been abandoned, neglected or is causing a detriment to the community it can apply to Scottish Ministers to ask for permission to exercise the right to buy it.
+From 27 June 2018 if a legally set up community group identifies land that it thinks has been abandoned, neglected or is causing a detriment to the community it can apply to Scottish Ministers to ask for permission to exercise the right to buy it.
 It does not require the owner to be willing to sell.
 An owner will be allowed to object to the sale going through.